open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 1. Use a different argument (`order`) for the call to the `alloc_stack()` function.
    See how it affects the stack size during runtime (investigate with `pmap`).

-1. Do a static build of `hello.c` and check the size of the memory areas both statically and dynamically.
+1. Do a static build of `hello.c` and check the size of the memory areas, both statically and dynamically.

 1. The `extend_mem_area.py` Python script allocates a new string at each step by merging the two previous versions.
    Start the program and investigate the resulting process at each allocation step.